Margaret Aitken (witch)

 Margaret Aitken (Note: Her surname is given as Atkin by academics Lizanne Henderson and Stuart Macdonald.) (died c.
-August 1597, Fife), known as the Great Witch of Balwearie, was an important figure in the great Scottish witchcraft panic of 1597 as her actions effectively led to an end of that series of witch trials.
+August 1597), known as the Great Witch of Balwearie, was an important figure in the great Scottish witchcraft panic of 1597 as her actions effectively led to an end of that series of witch trials.
 After being accused of witchcraft Aitken confessed but then identified hundreds of women as other witches to save her own life.
 She was exposed as a fraud a few months later and was burnt at the stake.

 Background

 Part of the parish of Abbotshall to the south west of Raith and west of Kirkcaldy, the small hamlet of Balwearie in Fife had long been associated with supernatural events.

 It is recorded that King James V had a nightmare in 1539 that the laird of Balwearie's son, Thomas Scott, visited the king "in the company of devils".
 The 13th-century physician, Sir Michael Scott of Balwearie, had long since entered folklore as being a wizard.